Skip to main content

 This is the service we use to assess students' health and suitability for the course.
 You must activate your account and complete the questionnaire accurately so that if required, we can ensure reasonable adjustments are made for you while you are on course.

-The Placement Team at the University will organise your school placement.
+The Placement Team at the University will organise all your school placements.
 It is important that you do not approach schools directly yourself.
 However, it would be helpful for us to know if you have past or present links with local schools.
 Please add these details to the School Experience Placement Form below for your respective course below.

 The University does not, and cannot, guarantee maximum journey times and distances to placement schools but does take into consideration trainees' circumstances and requirements.